scality/utapi/README.md

 in milliseconds**.

-Keep in mind, since Utapi metrics are normalized to the nearest 15 min. interval, so start time and end time need to be in specific format as follows.
+Keep in mind, since Utapi metrics are normalized to the nearest 15 min. interval, start time and end time need to be in the specific format as follows.

 #### Start time